wbabik/Practical_computing/Class_2/Class2.md

 > ### Insert an UTF-8 character in Notepad++
 > So how to get access to this huge number of UTF-8 characters?
 Under Windows probably the simplest way is to use Character Map program which is installed by default.
-For example to insert small Greek alpha character, find its Unicode code point (`03B1`) go to Character Map, enter this code in `Go to Unicode` field, then `Select` and `Copy` and then the character can be pasted into Notepad++.
+For example to insert small Greek &#x03B1 (alpha) character, find its Unicode code point (`03B1`) go to Character Map, enter this code in `Go to Unicode` field, then `Select` and `Copy` and then the character can be pasted into Notepad++.
 The method is a bit cumbersome, but it gives you access to any UTF-8 characters, however exotic.
 During this course we'll learn also about other methods.

 ## Delimited text